SimonaSulzickyte/Threads-reviews-NLP/README.md

 # Threads-reviews-NLP

 This project employs NLP methods to classify reviews of the Threads app, sourced from [Kaggle](https://www.kaggle.com/datasets/saloni1712/threads-an-instagram-app-reviews).
 Every review is associated with a rating ranging from 1 to 5.
-Thus, the initial objective of this project is to train a DistilBERT model for the classification of reviews into five different ratings.
+Thus, the initial objective of this project is to fine-tune a DistilBERT model for the classification of reviews into five different ratings.
 The resulting confusion matrix of this model is as follows:

 ![image](images/CM_ratings.png)